Republicans propose bill to privatize U.S. air traffic control

-WASHINGTON (Reuters) - The chairman of the U.S. House of Representatives' Transportation Committee on Wednesday proposed legislation to privatize the U.S. air traffic control system and make other aviation changes, but it faces an uncertain future in Congress.
+WASHINGTON, June 21 (Reuters) - The chairman of the U.S. House Transportation Committee on Wednesday proposed legislation to privatize the U.S. air traffic control system and make other aviation reforms, but it faces an uncertain future in Congress.

-The panel plans to consider the bill next Tuesday, and the full House will vote in mid-July, said the committee's Republican chairman, Representative Bill Shuster.
+The panel plans to consider the bill on Tuesday and the full House will vote in mid-July, said Representative Bill Shuster, a Republican who chairs the committee.

-The legislation would make it illegal for an airline to bump an already boarded passenger from a flight.
-In April, a United Airlines passenger was forcibly removed from his seat, prompting public outrage.
-The airline banned the practice.
+In the wake of the forced removal of a United Airlines passenger in April from his seat, the airline banned the practice.
+Shuster's bill would make it illegal for an airline to bump an already boarded passenger from a flight.

-The bill would also require the U.S. Transportation Department to clarify regulations for compensating passengers, including that there is no maximum compensation, and would legally bar the use of cellphones and other mobile devices for phone calls during flights.
+It would also require the U.S. Transportation Department to clarify passenger compensation regulations and would bar the use of cell phones and mobile devices for phone calls during flights.

-No airline currently allows in-flight calls from personal phones.
-In April, the Federal Communications Commission said it planned to halt a regulatory process that could have led to in-flight calls on airplanes.

-The legislation also requires large and medium-sized airports to provide clean private rooms in all terminals for nursing mothers.

-Congressman Shuster said airlines would have three seats on the 13-member board: one for major airlines, one for cargo carriers and one for regional airlines.
+Shuster said airlines would have three seats on the 13-member board - one for major airlines, one for cargo carriers and one for regional airlines.
 The Trump administration has proposed giving airlines two seats on the board, while Shuster last year proposed giving airlines four seats.

-Shuster aims to address concerns among private plane owners and rural airports by barring the new air traffic control entity from charging general aviation operators user fees.
+Shuster aims to address concerns from private plane owners and rural airports by barring the new entity from charging general aviation operators user fees.

+The chairman of the Senate Commerce Committee, John Thune, said Tuesday that he was not planning to include air traffic control privatization in the FAA reauthorization, a committee aide said.

 Critics say the plan would hand control of a key asset to special interests and big airlines.